- 4.1.1 Replication and AUTO_INCREMENT

 If you are planning to use statement-based replication between MySQL 5.6 and a previous MySQL release series, it is also a good idea to consult the edition of the MySQL Reference Manual corresponding to the earlier release series for information regarding the replication characteristics of that series.

 With MySQL's statement-based replication, there may be issues with replicating stored routines or triggers.
 You can avoid these issues by using MySQL's row-based replication instead.
-For a detailed list of issues, see Binary Logging of Stored Programs.
+For a detailed list of issues, see Stored Program Binary Logging.
 For more information about row-based logging and row-based replication, see Binary Logging Formats, and Section 2.2, “Replication Formats”.